dladams/duneproc/README.md

 # duneproc

 David Adams
-March 2020
+February 2022

-Package to facilitate the running of DUNE `lar` jobs with `dunetpc`.
+Package to facilitate the running of DUNE `lar` jobs with `dunesw`.

 The command `duneproc` runs a `lar` job with the first argument specifying the fcl configuration and the second the data to be processed.